athena-framework/athena/docs/routing.md

 ##### ECR

-The `ECRRenderer` requires that the returned object implements a `to_s` method using `ECR.def_to_s`.
+The `ECRRenderer` defines a `text/html` `Content-Type` header by default and requires that the returned object implements a `to_s` method using `ECR.def_to_s`.
 This allows for a simple way to render model specific pages.

 ```Crystal
 require "athena/routing"